-In the long run, it is in the best interest of the fishery to be rebuilt.
+While it is in the best interest of the fishery to be rebuilt, it is also a requirement under the Magnuson-Stevens Act to rebuild overfished fisheries.
 Plans that rebuild the stock in 7 as opposed to 10 years could cause more hardship for commercial fishermen and recreational anglers.
 Plans that only have a 50% of probability as opposed to a 72.5% probability of rebuilding increase the chances that the rebuilding plan would not be successful in the rebuilding timeframe.
 Arguably, it is more important to make sure the stock rebuilds more so than the timeframe it takes to be rebuilt.
 For the proposed alternatives, from least to most likely to rebuild the FLK/EFL stock of hogfish with long-term positive effects for fishermen and anglers, is Alternative 2, Alternative 4, Alternative 5, and Preferred Alternative 3.